f5devcentral/bigip_automation_examples/bigip/bigip_next/security/operations/disable-across-policies/Readme.md

 # Environment

+If you are completing this use case after having done the [Disable signature on specific URL or parameter](https://github.com/f5devcentral/bigip_automation_examples/tree/main/bigip/bigip_next/security/operations/disable-signature-url/Readme.md) guide, you can skip environment setup part.

-If you are an F5 employee or customer with access to UDF and you haven't done the [Deploy and Protect a New App on BIG-IP Next with Security Policy](https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md#environment--pre-requisites) guide yet, first you will need to complete it in order to setup the environment infrastructure and deploy the required app with WAF.
-Follow the steps below:
+If this use case is the first one you take, you will need to complete the [Deploy and Protect a New App on BIG-IP Next with Security Policy](https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md#environment--pre-requisites) guide first in order to set up the environment and deploy app with security policy, including the following steps:

 - [Blueprint Setup (for F5 employees or customers with access to UDF)](https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md#blueprint-setup-for-f5-employees-or-customers-with-access-to-udf)
 - [Docker Setup](https://github.com/f5devcentral/bigip_automation_examples/blob/main/bigip/bigip_next/security/deploy-with-new-next-waf/Readme.md#docker-setup)